cfossguy/snyk-demo/README.md

 # Setup
 1. Setup [Github integration](https://app.snyk.io/org/pivotal-demo/integrations) and make sure that all 6 projects are listed in your Dashboard.
+1. [OPTIONAL] Repeat previous step for PWS or Cloud Foundry integration.
+This will allow you to show vulnerabilities of deployed apps, independent of SCM scanning.
+Very useful for platform operators.
 1. Before running the demo script, build and deploy all projects using `./pwsBuildDeploy.sh` or similar commands.
 1. Open web-gui URL and verify that clicking on the snyk image takes you to the correct snyk dashboard.
 1. In web-gui URL make sure that the pivotal cloud foundry image takes you to the correct apps manager console